happykit/flags/package/README.md

     initialState: props.initialFlagState,
   });

-  // The flags will always start as settled when you pass in initialState from
+  // The flags will always start as settled when you pass
+  // in initialState from `getServerSideProps`.
-  // `getServerSideProps`.
-When you use `getStaticProps`, the flags will not
+  // When you use `getStaticProps`, the flags will not
-  // start as settled, since static rendering has no concept of a visitor.
+  // start as settled, since static rendering has no concept
+  // of a visitor.
   //
-  // So the check for "settled" is unnecessary in this example, but useful if
+  // So the check for "settled" is unnecessary in this example,
-  // you want to use `getStaticProps`. if (!flagBag.settled) return null
+  // but useful if you want to use `getStaticProps`. if (!flagBag.settled) return null

   return flagBag.flags?.profileVariant === 'A' ? (